Tom Reed (politician): 2022 New York gubernatorial election

-Reed has been mentioned as a potential candidate for governor of New York in 2022.
+Reed had been mentioned as a potential candidate for governor of New York in 2022.
 In a February 4, 2021, conference call with reporters, he said, "Governor Cuomo, Your days are numbered.
 There's leadership coming to Albany very soon".
-On March 21, 2021, he announced that he would not seek elected office in 2022.
+On March 21, 2021, after allegations of sexual misconduct by a lobbyist, he announced that he would not seek elected office in 2022.